chmduquesne/resume.chmd.fr/resume.md

 ----

-> **Technology Officer**
+> **Data Architect and Technology Leader**
 > \
 > \
+> Technology Lead of the Marketing Domain at Flixbus.
+Data Architect,
-> Software Engineer specialized in Operations Research and Data Science.
+> Operations Research Specialist and Software Engineer.
+In love with data
-> In love with data driven decision making.
+> driven decision making.
 French, living in Munich.

 ----